Valis64/OrderTracker/README.md

    python OrderTracker.py
    ```

 The program will prompt for YBS credentials.
 Once logged in, it will periodically scrape order data and store updates in a local SQLite database (`orders.db`).
 Use the "Scrape & Export Order" button to export an order's history as a CSV file.
+The interface also includes a **View Orders** button which opens a window showing all order numbers stored in the local database.
+Selecting an order displays its recorded workstation history.
 The login screen also includes a **Base URL** field for the YBS site.
 If left blank, it defaults to `https://www.ybsnow.com`.